1 / 10

 Other trim levels offer more kit and cosmetic upgrades, with the flagship Stonic boasting heated front seats, a heated steering wheel, satellite navigation and leather upholstery.
 Top trim models also feature the safety kit required for the maximum five-star Euro NCAP safety rating, but models without the pack are given a three-star rating.

-The driving experience is a little odd.
-While most compact crossovers offer a lofty driving position, you sit low in the Stonic, which makes it feel like a humble supermini.
+The Kia Stonic's driving experience is a little odd.
+While most small SUVs offer a lofty driving position, you sit low in the Stonic, which makes it feel like a humble supermini.
 It also prioritises handling over ride comfort, but never feels especially exciting to drive.
 It’s kind of lost between a rock and a hard place.

 In isolation, the Kia Stonic is a perfectly adequate car.
 It looks good, comes loaded with plenty of equipment, and is backed by a seven-year warranty.
 It just fails to impress, leaving you feeling like you’re driving a slightly larger and chunkier Kia Rio.

 Our money would go on the SEAT Arona, which is one of the best all-rounders in a seriously crowded market.